eclipse-edc/Connector/launchers/ids-connector/README.md

 After running step 5 from the above list, two files named `<client-name-from-step-5>.cert` and `<client-name-from-step-5>.key` have been added in the `keys` directory.
 Using `openssl` and these files, a keystore can be created.
-The following command will create the keystore in the directory you are running the command in.
+The following command will create the keystore in the root directory of the DAPS repository.
 To create it in a specific directory, precede `<client-name>.p12` with the desired output path.

 ```bash
 openssl pkcs12 -export -in keys/<client-name>.cert -inkey keys/<client-name>.key -out <client-name>.p12